DavidHearl/inventor-blog/README.md

 *** Everything in Order ***

-- fix python tests
+- fix python tests, then run pep8 on test files
-- pep8
 - delete comments for users
 - style website
 - type up userstories in github